Can You Use Ring Doorbell Without WiFi?

 - Pets: You should turn this setting off if you don’t have a pet or don’t let your pet by the Ring.

-- Clip Length: The longer the video clip the more data it takes to save and send it.
-You can adjust video clip length in the settings.
+- Clip Length: The longer the video clip, the more data it takes to save and send it.
+You can adjust the video clip length in the settings.

 - Motion Sensitivity: Reducing motion sensitivity will decrease data usage because it won’t detect as much.
-On maximum setting the Ring will detect a leaf blowing by which is a waste of data.
-I set mine to a medium setting which detects people as they approach the door but not every small movement in front of the house.
+On maximum setting, the Ring will detect a leaf blowing, which is a waste of data.
+I set mine to a medium setting, which detects people as they approach the door but not every small movement in front of the house.

 Does A Ring Doorbell Record All The Time?

-No, a Ring Doorbell only records when it detects movement within it’s motion sensor field of view and not all the time.
+No, a Ring Doorbell only records when it detects movement within its motion sensor field of view and not all the time.
 And only if you pay for a Ring Protection Plan.
-Without a Ring Protect Plan your Ring Doorbell will not record or store videos at all.
-You can still view the live video stream without the subscription service but it won’t record to the cloud.
+Without a Ring Protect Plan, your Ring Doorbell will not record or store videos at all.
+You can still view the live video stream without the subscription service, but it won’t have recorded footage or record to the cloud.

-Because the Ring will only record when it’s detected movement, when the doorbell button’s been pressed or when you use the “Live View”, it’s data usage is greatly reduced.
+Because the Ring security cameras will only record when it’s detected movement, when the doorbell button’s been pressed, or when you use the “Live View,” it’s data usage is greatly reduced.

 Do Ring Doorbells & Cameras Have Cellular Backup?

-Ring Doorbell models do not have built-in cellular backup.
-They save all their data and recording to the cloud.
+Ring Doorbell models do not have a built-in cellular backup.
+They save all their data and recordings to the cloud.
 This means if your internet or WiFi goes out, they will not be able to operate until the internet is back online.

 Ring Alarm Pro offers backup internet if you have the Ring Protect Pro subscription for $20 per month.
 This means if your primary internet connection drops, your home’s internet will automatically reduce to a 4G mobile data connection.

-If you don’t have Ring Alarm Pro it’s possible to set up a mobile hotspot to connect your Ring Doorbell to the internet.
+If you don’t have Ring Alarm Pro, it’s possible to set up a mobile hotspot to connect ring devices or your Ring Doorbell to the internet.

 Once the mobile hotspot is set up, your Ring Devices will detect it if they’re within range.
 But they won’t connect automatically.
 You have to manually connect them to the hotspot by using the Ring App.